An introduction to Reshetnyak's theory of subharmonic distances: Curves in the plane

 We now look at arcs in the plane.
 For latter convenience, we will look at the complex plane $\C$.
 Let $L$ be a \emph{broken line} in the plane, that is an arc which is a union of segments.
 Its (Euclidean) length is the sum of the lengths of the segments composing $L$, i.e., the sum of the distances between its vertices.
 A broken line $L$ is said to be \emph{inscribed} in an arc $K$, if the vertices of $L$ are in the interior of $K$, the extremities of $K$ and $L$ coincide, and the vertices of $L$ are ordered for a parameterization of $K$.
 The \emph{(Euclidean) length} $s(\arc)$ of $\arc$ is then the supremum of the lengths of all the broken lines inscribed in $\arc$.
 It is well-defined in $\R\cup \{+\infty\}$.
 Then $\arc$ is called \emph{rectifiable} if its length is finite.
 Let us recall some relevant properties of rectifiable arcs: \begin{itemize} \item the length $s$ is lower lower-semicontinuous on the set of arcs, i.e., if $\arc_n\to \arc$, then

-\item if $\arc_n\to \arc$ and $s(\arc_n)$ are uniformly bounded from above, then $\arc$ is rectifiable; \item from any set of arcs, in a compact set with length uniformly bounded from above, one can extract a converging subsequence. \end{itemize}
+\item if $\arc_n\to \arc$ and $s(\arc_n)$ are uniformly bounded from above, then $\arc$ is rectifiable; \item from any set of arcs with length uniformly bounded from above, and contained in a compact set, one can extract a converging subsequence. \end{itemize}